• Skip to primary navigation

 Instructions

-• Heat the oil in a large frying pan or wok.
-Fry the onion, chillies, garlic and ginger until translucent and lightly cooked.
+• Sauté - heat Oil in a large Frying Pan or Wok.
+Fry Onion, Chilis, Garlic and Ginger until translucent and lightly cooked.

-• Add the grated carrot and red peppers and quickly fry together for about 3-4 minutes until they soften.
-Remove mixture from heat and allow to cool.
+• Add Vegetables - mix in grated Carrots and Red Peppers and quickly fry together for about 3-4 minutes until softened.
+Remove from heat and allow to cool.

-• In a bowl, prepare bean vermicelli in hot water according to instructions.
+• Cook Vermicelli - in a bowl, prepare Bean Vermicelli in hot water according to instructions.
 Snip with scissors into pieces.
 Drain and set aside.

-• Prepare the giant zucchini.
-Slice in half lengthways.
-Using a spoon or melon baller, scoop out the insides, leaving space about ½ inch from the edge, creating a boat.
-You can chop up the zucchini flesh and set aside to mix in with the beef mixture. (optional)
+• Prepare Giant Zucchini - slice in half lengthways.
+Using a spoon, scoop out the insides, leaving space about ½ inch from the edge, creating a boat.
+You can chop up removed Zucchini flesh and set aside to mix in with the beef mixture.

-• Stuff the zucchini boats with the meat mixture and pack down together tightly.
-The meat mixture should be stuffed higher than the outside of the zucchini, creating a raised effect.
+• Stuff - fill the Zucchini Boats with the meat mixture and pack down tightly, higher than the outside of the Zucchini, creating a raised effect.

-• Layer strips of bacon across the top of the zucchini boat, and baste generously with Thai sweet chilli sauce.
+• Cover With Bacon - wrap with strips of Bacon across the top of the Zucchini Boat, and baste generously with Thai Sweet Chili sauce.

-• Place on a baking tray and cover with foil and place into the oven for 50 minutes.
-At the 40 minute mark, check with a fork that zucchini is tender and soft, but not soggy, and that the middle of the meat is no longer pink.
-Using a thermometer, it should be at least 160°F/70°C If it's still hard or pink, baste and return to oven again for 10 minutes an check again and repeat if necessary until its cooked.
-The bacon only needs 10 minutes to crisp up or it will burn, so only remove the foil when the zucchini is cooked, remember, for the last 10 minutes only!
+• Bake - place on a baking tray and cover with foil and place into the oven for 50 minutes.
+At the 40 minute mark, check with a fork that Zucchini is tender and soft, but not soggy, and that the middle of the meat is no longer pink.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!